opentargets/platform-etl-backend/README.md

     - Raw reactome file from [Reactome downloads](https://reactome.org/download-data) page, using the [Ensembl to pathways file](https://reactome.org/download/current/Ensembl2Reactome.txt)
     - Output of ETL step `reactome`
+2. Target safety
+    - _ToxCast_ data from data team, using latest from [otar-core](gs://otar001-core/TargetSafety/data_files/ToxCast*. tsv)
+    - _adverseEvents_ and _safetyRisk_ data available from [otar-core](gs://otar001-core/TargetSafety/data_files/).
+        - Note: Prior to the 21.09 release this information was stored in a spreadsheet which had not been updated since 2019.
+This spreadsheet has been converted into json/parquet files using a [utility script](scripts/deprecate_target_safety_spreadsheet.sc).
+This script should not have to be re-run as __the spreadsheet should no longer be used__.
+If the underlying data changes it should be modified in the json/parquet files.

 #### Homology species whitelist